glimpse-editor/glimpse-editor.github.io/content/about.md

 ## What are all the Matrix channels for? {#what-are-all-the-matrix-channels-for}
 All of our channels are on matrix.org.
 You can get access to the invite-only channels by asking for it on the "Glimpse Community" channel.

-- **#glimpse**: "Glimpse Community" channel that anyone can join so long as they keep discussion on topic, support the project and comply with our code of conduct
+- **#glimpse**: "Glimpse Community" channel that anyone can join so long as they [follow the rules](https://github.com/glimpse-editor/Glimpse/wiki/Good-Practices#membership-of-the-matrix-channel-is-a-privilege-not-a-right) and comply with our [code of conduct](/code-of-conduct/)
 - **#glimpse-offtopic**: Off-topic chatter between well-known members of our community in a safe, welcoming environment
 - **#glimpse-github**: Matrix alternative to receiving Github notifications by email
 - **#glimpse-contributors**: "Glimpse Contributors" channel for core contributors.
 Only people listed in our `AUTHORS` file are eligible to join.